 These templates are designed for use in outbreaks of acute gastroenteritis.
-Most templates are intended for user modification to fit the instant circumstances.
+Most templates are intended for user modification to fit the circumstances.
 More specific instructions are embedded within the documents.

-Shotgun Hypothesis-generating Questionnaire
+Shotgun Hypothesis-generating Questionnaire (English)

 - Designed for use with subtyping clusters that suggest contaminated commercial food products in wide distribution.

 - Can be used as a stand-alone PDF questionnaire, but formatted for use with a FileMaker database tool that simplifies data entry and analysis.

 - Unlike versions of the shotgun available before October 2013, this questionnaire is generated from a database and is based on an "exposure library" of potential questions.